Dhruv-bansal15/Lecture-Bot/README.md

 Identification of the cause of the problem can be seen from the problems in the process of obtaining lecture information that is still not organized in a single application system, so the design of the application is very necessary to maximize the process of obtaining lecture information.

-This is intended to facilitate the fulfilment of lecture information needs using e-mail reminder bot.
+This is intended to facilitate the fulfilment of lecture information needs using e-mail reminder bot .